Are Foam Rollers a Good Workout? | 321 STRONG Answers

 ## What Foam Rollers Actually Do for Your Body

-Foam rolling is a form of self-myofascial release, basically a self-massage that targets the connective tissue around your muscles.
+Foam rolling is a form of self-myofascial release (a technique that applies pressure to loosen the connective tissue around your muscles).
 It increases blood flow, reduces muscle tension, and [improves flexibility](/blog/do-foam-rollers-actually-work) in the short term.
 You won't build muscle or burn significant calories with a roller alone.
 But you'll move better, recover faster, and reduce the soreness that keeps people off their feet between sessions.
 According to 321 STRONG, consistent rolling is what separates people who train hard from people who train smart.

 ## How to Use Foam Roller Exercises in Your Routine

 The best approach is bookending your workouts.
-Spend 5, 10 minutes rolling before training to loosen tight spots and prep your joints for full range of motion.
-After your workout, roll the muscles you just trained for another 5, 10 minutes to [reduce next-day soreness](/blog/is-it-okay-to-foam-roll-sore-muscles).
-Focus on slow, controlled passes, about one inch per second, and pause on tender areas for 20, 30 seconds.
+Spend 5 to 10 minutes rolling before training to loosen tight spots and prep your joints for full range of motion.
+After your workout, roll the muscles you just trained for another 5 to 10 minutes to [reduce next-day soreness](/blog/is-it-okay-to-foam-roll-sore-muscles).
+Focus on slow, controlled passes at about one inch per second, and pause on tender areas for 20 to 30 seconds.
 That's where the real benefit happens.

 For large muscle groups like your back, quads, and hamstrings, the [321 STRONG Foam Massage Roller](/products/foam-massage-roller) with its patented 3-zone texture gives you targeted pressure that flat rollers can't match.
 The fingertip, thumb, and palm zones mimic hands-on techniques, so you're getting closer to a real massage with every pass.